akhileshsv/barf/readme.md

 1.  [ ] CBmOpt - cbeam opt test (govindraj ex 1 n 2)
 2.  [ ] CBmDz - cbeam design funcs
-    holy shit there's a ton of examples this will take a year

 <a id="org776bf36"></a>